-The collection interface forms a wrapper for working with the list of components and provides a wealth of manipulation operations.
+The collection interface forms a wrapper for working with the lists and provides a wealth of manipulation operations.
 For example, we could select the components that have already finished executing:

 experiment.components.filter(lambda x: x.is_finished()).first()

-The collection reference documentation provides a comprehensive overview over available options.
+The collection reference documentation provides a comprehensive overview of all available options.

 # Searching a directory

 You can recursively retrieve all experiments within a directory using the